top of page

 It’s that history I’m channelling tonight, nibbling a slice of charred sourdough slathered in silky chicken liver mousse, with a modern fig and whisky Nocturne cocktail in hand.

-The Nocturne cocktail at Janevca in Victoria, BC is made with figs and dark spirits
+The Nocturne cocktail at Janevca restaurant and bar in Victoria, BC is made with figs and dark spirits

 Start with barman Nate Caudle's modern fig and whisky Nocturne cocktail

-It’s just the first course to a sumptuous dinner of creative shared plates, and just one of the delightful surprises I’ve discovered around every corner.
+It’s just the first course to a sumptuous dinner of creative shared plates, and just one of the delightful surprises I’ve discovered around every corner at this unique destination hotel.

-“History meets discovery” – that’s the catchphrase the new owners of the property are using to describe the reimagined Rosemead House, a longtime local landmark once known as the Olde English Inn.
+“History meets discovery” – that’s the catchphrase the new owners of the property are using to describe the re-imagined Rosemead House, a longtime local landmark once known as the Olde English Inn, and now a hip new boutique hotel.
 Melding heaps of local history with the cutting-edge trend of wood-fire cooking, there’s nothing quite like it in the city, a restaurant in a remarkable setting, hidden along a side street in old Esquimalt.

-Halibut in a creamy ginger scallion sauce served at Janevca in Victoria, BC
+Halibut in a creamy ginger scallion sauce served at Janevca restaurant at the historic Rosemead House boutique hotel in Victoria, BC

 Halibut with ginger scallion sauce